Belt Line Road (Texas)

 Belt Line Road is a loop road that traverses 92 mi through 16 cities in Dallas County, Texas.
-Belt Line Road is the outer complete loop which encircles Dallas, in contrast with I-635 which forms a partial inner loop, Loop 12 which forms a complete inner loop, and President George Bush Turnpike (SH 190), a partial outer loop.
+Belt Line Road is the outer complete loop which encircles Dallas, in contrast with I-635 which forms a partial inner loop, Loop 12 which forms a complete inner loop, and the President George Bush Turnpike, a partial outer loop.

 Belt Line Road is not designated as a Texas State Loop, but as a local street in each jurisdiction through which it passes.
 One stretch of the road is designated as FM 1382 and is maintained by the state.

 No portion of Belt Line Road is a controlled access freeway.

 Route description

 In addition to entering the city limits of Dallas for multiple stretches of the road, Belt Line Road also travels through the municipalities of Cedar Hill, Grand Prairie, Irving, Coppell, Carrollton, Addison, Richardson, Garland, Mesquite, Sunnyvale, Balch Springs, Wilmer, Lancaster, and DeSoto.